Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 - Timeframe: choose exactly one (`1M`, `5M`, `15M`, `30M`, `1H`, `4H`, `1D`, `1W`).
 - RSI Threshold mode: `RSI Period`, `Overbought`, `Oversold`.
 - Real Correlation mode: `Correlation Window` (20, 50, 90, 120).
-- Backend behavior: When a pair transitions into a mismatch based on the chosen mode, a trigger is recorded and notification is sent.
+- Backend behavior: No pair selection is required; the system checks all correlation pairs.
+When any pair transitions into a mismatch based on the chosen mode, a trigger is recorded and notification is sent.

 Notification template: “RSI correlation alert”